cseanburns/electronic_resource_mgmt/src/p3-processes-contexts.md

-# Part 3: Processes and Contexts
+# Chapter Three: Processes and Contexts

-## Introduction

-Note: Write part introduction.